 The school participated in and supported the Extending Mathematical Understanding (EMU) program.
-A whole school assessment day was conducted at the start of 2019 in order to collect and analyse student data.
-As a result, a cohort of Year 1 students was chosen to participate in the EMU intervention program.
-The teaching staff implemented Mathematics assessment tasks with a differentiated class focus on either the counting, place value, addition/subtraction or multiplication strands.
+A whole school assessment day was conducted at the start of 2020 in order to collect and analyse student data.
+As a result, the teaching staff implemented Mathematics tasks with a differentiated class focus on either the counting, place value, addition/subtraction or multiplication strands.

 Structured learning support programs responded to each student's point of need whether academically, physically, socially or emotionally.
-The learning support teacher worked in classrooms implementing and supporting individual education plans.
+The learning diversity support teacher worked in classrooms implementing and supporting individual education plans.